PreranaCheekoty/FYP-Report-CDE4301_Final-/README.md

 Gene expression analysis was performed using qPCR to validate SOCS3 deletion at the molecular level.
 SOCS3 expression in control WT mice was set as the baseline (relative expression = 1) and compared to that in control knockout mice.
 Control WT mice exhibited significantly higher SOCS3 expression, with more than a twofold increase relative to knockout controls (p = 0.05), indicating effective Cre-mediated excision.

 After which, additional primers were used to assess the expression of key fibrosis-associated genes, including COL1A1, CCN2, and ACTA2.
-1. COL1A1 encodes type I collagen and serves as a direct indicator of extracellular matrix deposition.
+1. COL1A1 encodes type I collagen and serves as a direct indicator of extracellular matrix deposition (Collagen I (COL1A1) | Abcam, 2026).
-2. ACTA2 encodes α-smooth muscle actin, a marker of activated myofibroblasts that are primarily responsible for collagen synthesis during fibrosis.
+2. ACTA2 encodes α-smooth muscle actin, a marker of activated myofibroblasts that are primarily responsible for collagen synthesis during fibrosis (ACTA2 Gene: MedlinePlus Genetics, 2023).
-3. CCN2, connective tissue growth factor, acts as a key pro-fibrotic mediator that promotes cell adhesion, proliferation, and matrix production.
+3. CCN2, connective tissue growth factor, acts as a key pro-fibrotic mediator that promotes cell adhesion, proliferation, and matrix production (CCN2 | Abcam, 2026).

 Across all three genes, a similar expression pattern was observed.
 The control WT mice served as the baseline, with relative gene expression normalized to 1.
 Bleomycin-treated WT mice showed a marked decrease in relative gene expression compared to control WT mice.
 Specifically, COL1A1 expression was reduced by approximately 10-fold (p = 0.002), ACTA2 showed a decrease of close to 8-fold (p = 0.008), and CCN2 exhibited a 2-fold reduction, though not statistically significant (refer to graph 4,5,6).